The Texas Rio Grande. Image by David Mark

 - The fastest river in Texas is the Guadalupe River.

 - What is the cleanest river in Texas?
 San Marcos River – why?
-Clean and clear because it is fed by a freshwater spring.
+It is clean and clear because it is fed by a freshwater spring.

 - The most beautiful river in Texas is the Rio Grande.